philippschlicht/philippschlicht.github.io/index.md

 I work on the EPSRC project ''Graphs on generalised Baire spaces'' with <a href="https://people.maths.bris.ac.uk/~mapdw/">Prof. Philip Welch</a> at the University of Bristol.
 <!--The project aims to understand the structure of large graphs that satisfy topological conditions.-->
 In which circumstances can you colour a graph with few colours such that no adjacent vertices are assigned the same colour?
-We study this problem in the context of graphs on the reals of a specified complexity such as open, closed or Borel as a subset of the plane.
+We study this problem in the context of graphs of a specified complexity such as open, closed or Borel as a subset of the plane.
 The study of such graphs led Todorcevic to devise the open colouring axiom.
 We aim to understand graphs and hypergraphs of finite and infinite dimension on large spaces.
 These spaces appear naturally in set theory and model theory.